-A flip card is an item which immediately converts a portal to the opposite faction.
+A flip card is an item which immediately converts a portal to its faction.
 There are two types of flip cards: the ADA Refactor flips an Enlightened portal to Resistance control, while the JARVIS Virus does the opposite.
 Flip cards cannot be used on neutral portals, nor on portals which are already aligned with the target faction.
 Using either type of flip card on a Machina portal neutralizes it instead.

 To use a flip card, the target portal must be within your action range (40 meters).
 Open your inventory and select the flip card you wish to use.
 Tap the “Use” button to see the nearby portals.
 Select the portal you wish to flip, then tap the “Confirm” button to use the flip card.
 Flip cards cost 1,000 XM per portal level to use.
 (For example, it costs 8,000 XM to flip a L8 portal.)
 The scanner will not allow you to drain your reserves to 0 XM, so it is not possible to use a flip card on a portal two levels or more above your own (because the maximum capacity of your reserves will not be large enough to contain enough XM).